suhasHere/moq-transport/draft-ietf-moq-transport.md

 ## Fetch

-Subscribers issue fetch requests for prior objects while the subscriptions are made to the live edge.
-Fetch allows objects to be delivered at a requested rate.
-The fetched objects are delivered on the same stream as the request.
+Subscribers issue fetch requests for prior objects while the subscriptions are made for the live edge.
+Fetch allows objects to be delivered at a requested rate and the fetched objects are delivered on the same stream as the request.

 A subscriber issues a FETCH over a new bidirectional QUIC stream to a publisher to request objects from a closed range of groups within a track.
 Publisher responds to a FETCH request with either a FETCH_ERROR message or data corresponding to the range requested, over the same stream as the request.
 The object forwarding preference will not apply to fetches.